ygor/temporary_attachments/readme.markdown

 How do I use it?
 ----------------

+Install the plugin with

+   rails plugin install git@github.com:ygor/temporary_uploads.git

-For the attachments that should be uploaded temporarily add
+Then for the attachments of a model that should be uploaded temporarily add the following to the model class

     has_temporary_attachments :attachment1_name, :attachment2_name

-Run the this migration
+Next run this migration

     class CreateTempAttachments < ActiveRecord::Migration
       def self.up